To sign up to receive the latest Canadian Energy Centre research to your inbox email: email@example.com

 - Venting emissions: Controlled releases of a process or waste gas, including releases of CO2 associated with carbon capture, transport, injection, and storage; from hydrogen production associated with fossil fuel production and processing; of casing gas; of gases associated with a liquid or a solution gas; of treater, stabilizer or dehydrator off-gas; of blanket gases; from pneumatic devices that use natural gas as a driver; from compressor start-ups, pipelines, and other blowdowns; and from metering and regulation station control loops.

-At 1.1 bcm, Canada was the fifth lowest flarer in 2019 (in 26th spot out of 30 countries surveyed); it recorded a decrease in flaring emissions of 1.0 bcm from the 2014 level of 2.1 bcm, a 49 per cent drop.
-Between 2018 and 2019, Canada decreased its flaring volume by 20 per cent from 1.3 bcm to 1.1 bcm, and thus in 2019 Canada’s share of global gas flaring was just 0.7 per cent, despite it being the world’s fifth largest producer of oil and natural gas.
+At 1,077 million m3, Canada was the seventh lowest flarer in 2021 (in 24th spot out of top 30 countries).
+It recorded a decrease in flaring emissions of 986 million m3 from the 2014 level of 2,063 million m3, a 48 per cent drop.
+In 2021 Canada’s share of global gas flaring was just 0.8 per cent, despite it being the world’s fourth largest producer of oil and natural gas (see Table 1).

 Comparing flaring to increased production

-To fully grasp how much more efficient Canada has been in reducing flaring, Figure 2 compares both flaring and production.
-In Canada, the gas flaring intensity (gas flared per unit of oil production) declined by 58 per cent between 2014 and 2019.
-Venezuela, which produces heavy crude oil similar to Canada’s, saw flaring increase by 173 per cent (see figure 2).
-Only Kazakhstan, which recorded a perbarrel reduction in flaring of 65 per cent between 2014 and 2019, showed a decline deeper than Canada’s 58 per cent reduction.
+To fully grasp how much more efficient Canada has been in reducing flaring, Figure 2 compares both flaring and production for crude oil only.
+In Canada, gas flaring intensity (gas flared per barrel of oil produced) declined by 58 per cent between 2014 and 2021.
+Venezuela, which produces heavy crude oil similar to Canada’s, saw flaring increase by 250 per cent (see Figure 2).
+Only Kazakhstan, which recorded a per-barrel reduction in flaring of 65 per cent between 2014 and 2021, showed a decline steeper than Canada’s 58 per cent reduction.

-This CEC Fact Sheet was compiled by Ven Venkatachalam and Mark Milke at the Canadian Energy Centre: www.canadianenergycentre.ca.
+This CEC Fact Sheet was compiled by Ven Venkatachalam and Lennie Kaplan at the Canadian Energy Centre: www.canadianenergycentre.ca.
 All percentages in this report are calculated from the original data, which can run to multiple decimal points.
 They are not calculated using the rounded figures that may appear in charts and in the text, which are more reader friendly.
 Thus, calculations made from the rounded figures (and not the more precise source data) will differ from the more statistically precise percentages we arrive at using source data.
-The authors and the Canadian Energy Centre would like to thank and acknowledge the assistance of Dennis Sundgaard and Philip Cross in reviewing the original 2020 version of this Fact Sheet.
-Image credit: Dietmar Wiedemann from Pixabay.com.
+The authors and the Canadian Energy Centre would like to thank and acknowledge the assistance of two anonymous reviewers in reviewing the data and research for this Fact Sheet.

 Creative Commons Copyright